 - joint pain

 - difficulty swallowing

 - abdominal bloating after meals

-A characteristic feature of the skin changes of SS involves the blood vessels.
-Individuals experience spasms of the blood vessels of the fingers and toes.
-The extremities then turn white and blue on cold exposure or with extreme emotional stress.
+You may begin to experience spasms of the blood vessels in your fingers and toes.
+Then, your extremities may turn white and blue when you’re in the cold or feeling extreme emotional stress.
 This is called Raynaud’s phenomenon.

-- use of certain chemotherapy drugs such as Bleomycin
+- using certain chemotherapy drugs such as Bleomycin

 - being exposed to silica dust and organic solvents

-There is no known way to prevent SS, other than to reduce the controllable risk factors (such as chemical exposure).
+There’s no known way to prevent SS other than to reduce risk factors you can control.

 - skin biopsies